SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-552-0-databroker-operations-delivery-improvements.md

 ticket: MTM-60479
 version: 10.20.552.0
 ---
-Data broker operations created on the destination tenant during network interruptions were not reliably forwarded to the source tenant.
-With the new fix, we have introduced a robust retry mechanism that ensures operations are delivered reliably, regardless of network stability.
+Data broker operations created on the destination tenant were not reliably forwarded to the source tenant during network interruptions.
+With this change, a robust retry mechanism has been introduced that ensures operations are delivered reliably, regardless of network stability.
 Users can now expect consistent data synchronization and improved reliability in data broker operations.